 The Palestinian Covenant, also called the Land Covenant (Deuteronomy 30:1-10)

 God has already fulfilled the personal aspects of the Abrahamic Covenant; Abraham did go to the Promised Land, he did have many descendants, and he is the forefather of many nations.
 Several hundred years after Abraham, Joshua led the Israelites to claim ownership of the Promised Land.
 But Israel has never possessed the specific boundaries that God promised in Genesis 15:18–20 and Numbers 34:1-12.
 Not even Solomon ruled over this particular area (1 Kings 4:21–24).
 Although he did reign from the River of Egypt to the Euphrates, he did not hold the area from Mount Hor to Hazarenan (Numbers 34:7–9)—into present-day Lebanon and Syria.
-In addition, the covenant God made with Abraham was that he and his descendants would have the land for eternity (Genesis 13:15; 17:8; Ezekiel 16:60).
+In addition, the covenant God made with Abraham was that he and his descendants would have the land forever (Genesis 13:15; 17:8; Ezekiel 16:60).
 The current Israeli state may be a step in this direction, but they still do not possess the boundaries God laid out.

 The Davidic Covenant (2 Samuel 7)

 God’s covenant with David was that his line would never die out and that David’s heir would sit on the throne of Israel forever (2 Samuel 7:16).
-Biblical scholars agree that Jesus is the fulfillment of this covenant—one of the reasons His genealogy is given for both His step-father (Matthew 1:1–17) and His mother (Luke 3:23–38).
+Biblical scholars agree that Jesus is the fulfillment of this covenant—one of the reasons His genealogy is given for both His adoptive father (Matthew 1:1–17) and His mother (Luke 3:23–38).
 The Jews understood this when they laid down palm branches and their cloaks as Jesus rode into Jerusalem (Matthew 21:1–17).
 They expected Him to be a military/political leader that would liberate them from the Romans and make Israel a great nation again.
 But they didn’t understand the nature of Jesus’ work at the time was for the New Covenant, not the Davidic Covenant.
-The 1,000-year reign will be the beginning of Jesus’ eternal reign over Israel and the earth (Revelation 20:4, 6).
+The 1,000-year reign will be the beginning of Jesus’ reign over Israel and the earth (Revelation 20:4, 6).

 The New Covenant (Jeremiah 31:31-34)